 - We caught up with Tinker Bell outside Pixie Hollow.

-- It was so much fun to see Minnie the Pooh, Tigger and Eeyore playing in a grassy area between the Hub and Tomorrowland!
+- It was so much fun to see Alice and the Cheshire Cat playing in a grassy area between the Hub and Tomorrowland!
+We've also seen Pooh back in Critter Country.

-Our Disneyland characters post will have all the updated details on meeting characters.
+Our Disneyland characters post will have all of the updated details on meeting characters.

 Star Wars: Galaxy’s Edge at Disneyland